 Why It’s Great: Perfect for STEM educators looking to take their lessons beyond the classroom and provide real-world scientific exploration.

-Overview: PTO Today offers grants to support various school projects, including field trips, through their fundraising initiatives.
+Overview: PTO Today offers grants to support various school projects, including field trips, through its fundraising initiatives.

 How to Apply: Collaborate with your school’s PTO to submit a proposal for the desired field trip.
 Emphasize the educational benefits and how the experience aligns with curriculum goals.